mdahardy/electric-scatter/projects/generation-distributions/README.md

 ## notes on density plots

 Density plots are constructed using Epanechnikov kernels with a bandwidth $10,000.
-To reduce bias in the curve from the bounded domain (visualized incomes are not allowed to be negative), kernels are weighted so that the area of the kernel over its non-negative support equals 1.
-For example, a kernel centered at $0 has a weight of 2, as half of its area is over non-negative incomes, and kernels that have only positive support have weights of 1.
-For simplicity, the densities are estimated using a dataset of income percentiles in 0.05% increments.
-The density plots are constructed by evaluating the estimated density of these percentiles at $2,000 intervals, and then using [d3.curveBasis](https://github.com/d3/d3-shape#curves) to smooth these points and generate the density curve.
+To ensure that the area of each density plot over its positive support is constant and reduce bias in the curve from the bounded domain (visualized incomes are not allowed to be negative), the income data are mirrored.
+That is, data with incomes less than the bandwidth are copied and then appended to the dataset with their incomes multiplied by negative one.
+The density plots are then constructed by weighting these incomes by the IPUMS [ASECWT variable](https://cps.ipums.org/cps-action/variables/ASECWT#description_section) and estimating the income densities at $2,000 intervals. [d3.curveBasis](https://github.com/d3/d3-shape#curves) is then used to interpolate between these points and generate the final smoothed plot.